RagnarB83/ash-documentation/docs/module_QM-MM.rst

 The *chargeboundary_method* = 'rcd' option employs the RCD method by Donald Truhlar and coworkers.
 See Lin et al. J. Phys.
 Chem.
 A 2005, 109, 3991-4004.

-The RCD method is similar to the 'chargeshift' method but has some additional flexibility and can sometimes give better results.
+The RCD method is similar to the chargeshift method above but has some additional flexibility and can sometimes give better results.
 It also involves setting the charge of the MM1 pointcharge to 0.0 and redistributing the charge away.
 However, instead of placing a fraction of the MM1 charge on the MM2 atoms the charges are instead placed along the MM1-MM2 bond midpoints.
 This defines the RC (redistributed charge) method.
 The RCD method involves in addition, changing the values of the charges placed on the MM1-MM2 bond midpoints to be twice as large as the divided MM1 charge-fraction.